p0nce/aliasthis/README.md

 ============

 - First install dub: http://code.dlang.org/download
-  **Warning: you need at least DUB 0.9.22-rc1 or later**

 - Then type `dub` to build

-- You will need SDL 2.0 binaries to be able to run aliasthis: http://www.libsdl.org/
+- You will need SDL 2.0+ binaries to be able to run aliasthis: http://www.libsdl.org/